Smart #3 review

 What it’s like to drive, and how quiet it is

 Most versions of the Smart #3 have a 268bhp electric motor driving the rear wheels.
 This delivers surprisingly nippy acceleration, with 0-62mph taking just 5.8 seconds.
-That's quicker than an entry-level Tesla Model Y and faster than all versions of the Skoda Enyaq Coupé bar the hot vRS model.
+That's quicker than an entry-level Tesla Model Y and faster than all versions of the Skoda Enyaq Coupé except the hot vRS model.

 The riotous #3 Brabus adds a second electric motor driving the front wheels.
 That gives it four-wheel drive and a huge hike in power to 422bhp, dropping the 0-62mph time to just 3.7 seconds.
-So, it's faster than an Audi RS3, and the way it can slingshot you down the road is genuinely hilarious.
+So, it's faster than an Audi RS3 and the way it can slingshot you down the road is genuinely hilarious.

-Although battery and electric motor options are the same as with the #1, the #3 is more aerodynamic so it can travel a bit farther between charges.
+Although battery and electric motor options are the same as with the #1, the #3 is more aerodynamic so it can travel a bit further between charges.
 The Pro+ model has an official range of 270 miles, while the pricier Premium – which has a slightly more efficient motor – can manage 283 miles.

 As with the #1, you can tow up to 1,600kg with any version of the #3 – which isn't bad at all for a relatively small electric car.